kubeflow/website/README.md

 ## Quickstart

-Here's a quick guide to updating the docs.
+Here's a quick guide to updating the documents .
 It assumes you're familiar with the GitHub workflow and you're happy to use the automated preview of your doc
 updates: